ababic/django-cogwheels/README.rst

 - Is super easy to set up
 - Properly accounts for different audiences (the 'app developer' and 'app user')
 - Will work as well for 100 apps setting as it will for 5
-- Only makes things more complicated when absolutely necessary
+- Only makes things complicated when absolutely necessary

 **Give your users the flexibility they deserve, and allow them to:**